Embedded operating system: Early embedded operating systems

 The concept of a real-time multitasking kernel emerged in the late 1970s.
 During the 1980s, as embedded systems applications grew in complexity, operating systems with real-time multitasking kernels struggled to meet the evolving demands of embedded development.
 This led to the evolution of the real-time multitasking kernel into a comprehensive operating system (RTOS), encompassing networking, file management, development, and debugging capabilities.

-Today, RTOS constitues a global industry.
+Today, RTOS constitutes a global industry.
 In 1981, Ready System developed VRTX32, the world’s first commercial embedded real-time kernel.
 In 1993, following a merger, Ready System and Silicon Valley’s Microtec Research developed two new RTOS kernels, VRTX32 and VRTXsa, building upon VRTXmc.
 Concurrently, the VRTX integrated development environment, Spectra, was introduced.

 In 1996, Microsoft released its embedded operating system, WinCE, which supported various processor architectures including x86, ARM, SH4, and MIPS.
 WinCE has since become obsolete, with mainstream support having ended in 2018.

 OS-9 and VxWorks are also notable embedded operating systems.